 Student Absence Policy

 Students are expected to attend all classes in which they are enrolled except in cases of illness or other serious emergency.
 Each faculty member determines his or her own policy dealing with class attendance.
 Therefore, if a student misses a class or classes, the student is expected to discuss the matter with the instructor, and it is up to the discretion of the instructor whether to allow a student to make up any missed assignments, exams, or projects.

 If a student knows he or she is going to miss a class, the student is advised and is expected to discuss the situation with the appropriate faculty member in advance and in accordance with that faculty member's guidelines for class attendance.
 If documentation of the reason or reasons for an absence is desired by the faculty member, the student should inquire of the faculty member what would suffice for that purpose (e.g., medical documentation, proof of court appearance, etc.).

 If a student needs medical documentation, he or she should contact the proper medical source directly for whatever material is needed.
-Neither the Office of Student Development and Orientation nor the Beu Health Center issue excuses for not attending class, but a student may obtain a form indicating the date and time of a completed medical appointment at the Health Center, for example, should a faculty member desire or require such evidence.
+Neither the Student Development Office nor the Beu Health Center issue excuses for not attending class, but a student may obtain a form indicating the date and time of a completed medical appointment at the Health Center, for example, should a faculty member desire or require such evidence.

 Non-Emergency Illness or Injury